 Rabbi Yeshua told us to “Love your enemies and pray for those who persecute you” Mt 5:44.
 Vatican II commentaries on Islam in Lumen Gentium and Nostra Aetate are deeply Catholic in that they reflect a mature spirit and abundant charity.
 But they are framed in the world as it was in 1965.

 Pope Benedict XVI reminds us, “[Vatican II] did not formulate anything new in matters of faith, nor did it wish to replace what was ancient … Rather, it concerned itself with seeing that the same faith might continue to be lived in the present day, that it might remain a living faith in a world of change.”
 Benedict added that since 1965 a weakness has emerged in that, “[Vatican II] speaks of religion solely in a positive way and it disregards the sick and distorted forms of religion that have become all too apparent.”

 The forces that support man as the organizing principle of our lives and the source of all that we need have recently been trying to insinuate into the public stream the idea that all religions are dangerous.
 Immediately the cry of the atheists arose, “The Christian Bible also has its violent parts.
-All religions are violent. ” Let’s ask Father Barron: Religion and Violence by Fr.
-Robert Barron 12:23
+All religions are violent. ” Let’s ask Bishop Barron: Religion and Violence by Bishop Robert Barron 12:23